codatio/codat-docs/docs/using-the-api/rate-limits.md

 :::

+### Rate limit headers

+In order to understand how your use of the API is currently tracking against your limits, every response from the API will include a set of headers.

+`X-Rate-Limit-Limit` (number) : This header tells you what the maximum number of requests was for the current quota period.

+`X-Rate-Limit-Remaining` (number): This header tells you how many request you have remaining.

+`X-Rate-Limit-Reset` (date): This header tells you when the quota will be reset.

+Once the limit has been exceeded further requests will also contain the standard `Retry-After` header which will inform your system when they can next carry out that request.

-### Hard DoS-based limits
+## Hard DoS-based limits

 Hard DoS-based limits are set to protect against bad actors and do not prevent sensible usage.
 Codat sets these limits at:

-- 10,000 requests per minute from any IP Address.
+- 1,000 requests per minute from any IP Address.

 We may block an IP's traffic without warning if, in our view, it significantly interferes with the operation of our API.